September 13-15, 2019

 Friday at 2 PM – Sunday 2 PM

 Welcome all players and listeners that appreciate old time and bluegrass music to a weekend of playing, learning, sharing and listening with some of the best old time players in New England.

-Events include many interesting guided jams (all levels), workshops, night/afternoon performances, recording studio, community pizza oven, community song share, and lots of old time jamming (beginner-advanced), singing & dancing all happening on the shores of Penobscot Bay.
-Vendors and campground cooks always welcome.
+Events include many interesting guided jams (all levels), workshops, night/afternoon performances, recording studio, community pizza oven, group song share, singing, dancing, and lots of old time/ bluegrass jamming (beginner-advanced), all happening on the shores of Penobscot Bay.
+Vendors and campground cooks are always welcome.

 The weekend is sponsored by the Old Time Music Players and Vacationland Bluegrass Jam Camp of Maine and is hosted by Searsport Shores Ocean Camping in Searsport, ME.
 Come with some friends and make new ones while you are here celebrating American string band music, stories and the cultures that brought us those traditions.

 All types of camping is available that weekend including tents, hammocks, RVs, safari, cabin rentals.
 Discounted camping rates available for participants.
 Volunteers are needed, and any time you can give is greatly appreciated.
 Bartering welcome.